 The New York Life consolidated federal income tax returns are routinely audited by the Internal Revenue Service ("IRS") and provisions are made in the financial statements in anticipation of the results of these audits.
 The IRS has completed audits through 2013, and tax years 2014 through 2018 are currently under examination.
-The Company believes that its recorded income tax liabilities are adequate for all open years.
+There were no material effects in the Company's Statement of Operations as a result of these audits.